About Us

 Our Mission

 Giant Steps is dedicated to enriching lives through the power of horses, team and community.
-Through the excellence of our equine assisted programs, people of all ages, means, and challenges experience the extraordinary benefits of therapeutic riding and activities.
+Through the excellence of our equine-assisted programs, people of all ages, means, and challenges experience the extraordinary benefits of therapeutic riding and activities.

 Our Commitment